aws-samples/dbt-glue/README.md

 ```yaml
 iceberg_glue_commit_lock_table: "MyDynamoDbTable"
 ```
+- the latest connector for icerberg in AWS marketplace uses Ver 0.14.0 where Kryo serialization fails when writing iceberg, use "org.apache.spark.serializer.JavaSerializer" for spark.serializer instead, more info [here](https://github.com/apache/iceberg/pull/546)

 Make sure you update your conf with `--conf spark.sql.catalog.glue_catalog.lock.table=<YourDynamoDBLockTableName>` and, you change the below iam permission with your correct table name.
 ```